 - Entry fees are due at time of entry.
 They must accompany all entries.
 Fees may be submitted by credit card or PayPal on the New York Press Club site.

-- Entries for which no entry fees have been received will not be submitted to the judges.
+- Entries for which no entry fees have been received will not be judged.

 Q: I’d like to enter in the Nellie Bly Cub Reporter category.
 How many pieces should I submit?